Streaming videos are quite popular and have become relatively easy to cite. Here is the pattern:

 In the examples above there are no user names.

 YouTube gives exact publication dates.
-You can find out the exact date of Vimeo clips by hovering over the approximate date, e.g., 10 months ago; two years ago.
+You can find out the exact date of Vimeo clips by clicking more which will activate an About pop-up box.
 In the example above the exact date is Thursday, February 16, 2012, at 11:13 am.

 In text, use the following citations: (Martinez, 2009), (Bank Street Help Desk, 2013), (Bank Street Library, 2013).